glennmusa/mock-spacestation/README.md

 mock-spacestation is a Bicep template that deploys a Mock Spacestation and Mock Groundstation to Azure to enable developers and enthusiasts to develop and test their own workloads for space with similar constraints to those seen working with the International Space Station (ISS).

-The Mock Groundstation and Mock Spacestation virtual machines deployed by this template are how the Azure Space team developed and tested their experiment workload while preparing for access to the Hewlett Packard Enterprise (HPE) Spaceborne Computer 2 (SBC2) and the ISS.
+The Mock Groundstation and Mock Spacestation virtual machines deployed by this template are how the Azure Space team developed and tested their experiment workload while preparing for the installation of the Hewlett Packard Enterprise (HPE) Spaceborne Computer 2 (SBC2) aboard the ISS.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fglennmusa%2Fmock-spacestation%2Fmain%2FmockSpacestation.json)